Skip to Content

 Prescription Fraud

-Prescription Fraud Attorney In Knoxville
+Prescription Fraud Attorney in Knoxville

 Serious Prescription Charges Need Focused Criminal Defense

 If you are being accused of prescription fraud, it can feel like your entire future is at risk.
 You may be facing felony charges, a permanent criminal record, and damage to your career or professional license.
-At Law Office of Joseph A. Fanduzz, we defend people in Knoxville and across East Tennessee who are charged with prescription related offenses, and we work to protect what matters most to them.
+At Law Office of Joseph A. Fanduzz, we defend people in Knoxville and across East Tennessee who are charged with prescription-related offenses, and we work to protect what matters most to them.

 Our firm focuses on criminal defense work, including drug crimes and white collar cases that often overlap with prescription investigations.
 Attorney Joseph A. Fanduzz is a skilled trial lawyer who appears regularly in Knox County courts and understands how these cases are built and prosecuted.
 If you are worried about your freedom, your job, or your license, we are ready to talk with you and explain your options.